ivogeorg/cpe-microbit-project/README.md

 ## 5. Design

-*Describe your design briefly and reference any supporting materials in the [assets](assets) forlder.*
+*Describe your design briefly and reference any supporting materials in the [assets](assets) folder.
+Talk about input, output, processing, and storage (aka memory) in your design.*

 ## 6. Development